h3abionet/genesis2/README.md

 Assuming the JavaFX library is in directory named in shell variable `$JAVAFX` and your JAR file is in `$JARF`, you can invoke it as follows:

-    java --module-path $JAVAFX --add-modules javafx.controls,javafx.fxml -jar $JARF
+    java --module-path $JAVAFX --add-modules javafx.controls,javafx.fxml,javafx.swing -jar $JARF

-*Note*: the library path should go to the actual contents so if e.g. the path is `/usr/local/lib/JavaFX/lib` then include the trailing `/lib`.
+*Note*: the library path should go to the actual contents so if e.g. the path is `/usr/local/lib/JavaFX/lib` then include the trailing part of the path after `/lib`.
 In my examples, the libraries are not in another layer of `lib` directory as this is implied by the rest of the path.

 There is a Bash script `genesis.sh` in this repository (in `scripts`) that can run the above.
 To invoke, create environment variables that the script will use (it has defaults if you don’t do this).
 To the the above effect (modifying the paths to suit your install):

     export JAVAFX=/usr/local/lib/JavaFX-21
-    export JARF=$HOME/Applications/Genesis2JavaFX-2.2b.jar
+    export JARF=$HOME/Applications/Genesis2-2.3b-Generic.jar

 Note: in Unix shell scripting, you can create a shell variable wuthout using the word `EXPORT` but the value will not be visible to a child process, i.e., the script will not see it.
 The JavaFX path should contain the actual library files -- if they are in a directory called `lib` append that to the path.